zeroluck/docs/sources/articles/oxray.md

 5. Select the Response Types: CODE
 6. Select the Application Type: WEB
 7. For development purpose use : NATIVE (if your testing on local machine with localhost:8080 domain)
-8. Enter Client Name: Liferay App
+8. Enter Client Name: LifeRay App
 	* You can choose any name here.
 9. All other options can be left as DEFAULT
 Please see the attached screenshot..